Preshcode/simple_shell/README.md

 Simple_Shell
-A Simple Shell project built by Joak Jeremiah and Noah Useghan for Alx Software Engineering School.
+A Simple Shell project built by Precious Okeke and Judith Dick for Alx Software Engineering School.